loschsoftware/dc/README.md

 The official .NET compiler for the [Dassie](https://github.com/loschsoftware/dassie) programming language.

 ## Quick start
 To get started with Dassie development, either download a binary from the 'Releases' section of this repository or build the compiler from source.
-To build from source, clone the repository and run the build script ``build.cmd`` on Windows.
-Sadly, there is no build script for Linux yet, but I will gladly accept a pull request adding one.
+To build from source, clone the repository and either run the appropriate build script or invoke MSBuild/Roslyn manually.

 After the compilation is completed, the directory ``build`` will contain the compiler executables.
 It is recommended to add this directory to the ``Path`` environment variable to allow access to the compiler from anywhere.